nokelong/Qin/README.md

-# Qin
+# Qin Novel Site Project

-> This is a fun vue project Qin,build with Vue 2.0 , vue-router 2.0 , axios and vux plugin
+> This is a novel site project build with Vue 2.0 , vue-router 2.0 , axios and vux plugin.

 ### Introduction
 `Qin` is the use vue 2.0 and vue-router 2.0 for [Vue.js](http://vuejs.org).
 It deeply integrates with Vue.js core to make building Single Page Applications with Vue.js a breeze.
-One point novel site Features include:
+One Point Novel Site Features include:

-## Project structure tree
+## Project Structure Tree
 ```
 ├─build
 ├─config